-Justis currently serves as the Program Manager of the Education through Cultural and Historical Organizations Program, as an Arts Program Officer with the Professional Development for Arts Educators Program and as the Arts Liaison to the Smithsonian Institution for the U.S. Department of Education.
-In these roles, he manages a portfolio of approximately twenty discretionary grants in the areas of arts education, arts integration, strategic foreign languages, literacy, and cross-cultural understanding.
+Justis currently serves as both the Program Manager of the Education through Cultural and Historical Organizations Program and as a Program Officer with the Magnet Schools Assistance Program at the U.S. Department of Education (ED).
+In these roles, he oversees a portfolio of discretionary grants in the areas of arts education, arts integration, strategic foreign languages, communication, leadership, STEM, gifted education, international baccalaureate, and cross-cultural understanding.
 His interests and specializations lie in the areas of program management, process optimization, research methods, cross-cultural communication, comparative politics, and East Asian foreign affairs.
 Justis joined the U.S. Department of Education in January 2010 as a Presidential Management Fellow after spending several years working in the fields of higher education and human resources.
 His first position with the Federal government was with the Department of Defense at the Pentagon, where he split his efforts between the Office of Culture, Religion, & Military Equal Opportunity and the newly established Office of Sexual Assault Prevention & Response.
+He currently serves as the president of LGBT and Allied Employees at ED, the principal representative for Asian American Pacific Islander Connections, a board member of the Joseph Priestly District of the Unitarian Universalist Association, and a member of the Truman State University National Alumni Association Board of Directors.
+He is a former International Scholar Laureate and Diversity Fellow of The Washington Center for Internships and Academic Seminars.
 He earned an MA in International Communication from American University's School of International Service and a Bachelor of Arts degree, summa cum laude, in Political Science from Truman State University.